East Lambrook Manor Gardens

 - You can visit the nursery to buy plants without buying a ticket to the garden.

-- Well-behaved dogs on leads are welcome.
+- We are a dog friendly garden and well-behaved dogs on leads are welcome.

 - Parties of 10 or more wishing to pre-book a group visit should contact the garden by email or phone.